Report an incident

 - tel: 020 7276 8448 (out of hours: 0845 051 8486)

-Food authorities: The online form can also be used by local and port health authorities to report incidents.
+The online form can also be used by local and port health authorities to report incidents.
 Alternatively, they can complete and fax the incident report form in the link below.

-Consumers: problems with poor food hygiene and safety should be reported to the local authority.
+Problems with poor food hygiene and safety should be reported to the local authority.
 The contact details can be found in our online search facility.

 The Agency maintains an official audit trail during the investigation of a food incident.
 It also arranges the issue of food alerts to local authorities, other government departments, trade organisations, and Rapid Alert System for Food and Feed (RASFF) notifications to the European Commission.